Weightlifting

 Do weightlifters wear socks?

 Up to the athlete.
 A sock can add comfort, especially for the weightlifter who likes the feeling of being ‘stuffed’ into their shoe.
-Select a sock which adds comfort, does not change the way the shoe fits, and absolutely does not cause or allow for any slipping of the foot inside the shoe.
+Select a sock that adds comfort, does not change the way the shoe fits, and absolutely does not cause or allow for any slipping of the foot inside the shoe.
 Any slipping will adversely affect your weightlifting technique.

 How many pairs of weightlifting shoes should I have?